ZaneH/heybilly/README.md

 - You: "Hey Billy, could you provide the weather forecast for New York?"
 - You: "Hey Billy, post the price of Ethereum to Discord."
 - You: "Hey Billy, post the NFL player with the most touchdowns in Discord."
+- You: "Hey Billy, post the top stories from Hacker News to Discord."

 ### Symphony of Sounds 🎵
 Dictate your auditory experience with intuitive voice controls.